Intermittent Fasting and Sleep

 There are many scientifically proven health benefits that intermittent fasters can enjoy, such as maintaining healthy body weight, balancing blood sugar levels, providing insulin resistance, and reducing the risk of diabetes, one study shows.

 There are also scientifically proven sleep benefits.
 In one pilot study, results showed that short-term fasting reduces the frequency of awakening and disruptive body movements, yielding a more sound night sleep.

 Is Intermittent Fasting or Sleep More Important?

 Hands down, sleep.
 Sleep is critical for every function of our mind and body.
-If you haven’t read the book Why We Sleep, by Matthew Walker, you should.
+Again, if you haven’t read the book Why We Sleep, by Matthew Walker, you should.
 It will change your mindset from “I’ll sleep when I am dead,” to “I’ll sleep 8-hours every night, so I don’t die young.”

 It’s true.
-I used to feel guilty about sleeping since it took time away from my side business.
+I used to feel guilty about sleeping since it took time away from my side hustle.
 Now I cherish it and know that prioritizing it is the smartest use of my time.